akaJes/marlin-config/views/gcode/G029-abl.md

   -
     tag: J
     optional: true
-    description: Jettison the leveling data stored in SRAM and turn off leveling compensation.
+    description: (Without `W`) Jettison the leveling data stored in SRAM and turn off leveling compensation.
 Data in EEPROM is not affected.
     values:
       -
         type: bool